kh3dron/kh3dron.net/blog/mcp/mcp.md

+---
+title: "Writing an MCP server around your vendor of choice"
+date: "September 15, 2025"
+---

 # Writing an MCP server around your vendor of chioce

 This is a case study of something I did at work last week.
 It's a trendy thing to do and there were a few things I had to figure out, so here's a guide.